 Largemouth Bass are fast becoming North America’s favourite game fish.
-Hands-down it’s the top dog in the USA, and it’s constantly gaining fans north of the border.
+It’s hands-down the top dog in the United States, and it’s constantly gaining fans north of the border.

 For this episode, Pete was looking to add a Largemouth show into the season’s mix, but he wanted something a bit different; he wanted to travel north.

-Enter Tyler Dunn, a young and up-coming fishing guide based out of Sault Ste.
-Marie in the Algoma region of northern Ontario.
-When Pete and Tyler first talked over the phone, they quickly got onto the fall Bass subject (Pete knew of the amazing Smallmouth in the area), and finally when Largemouth came around, Tyler perked up and said the St. Mary’s River is loaded with them, and the fall is a great time to target them.
+Enter Tyler Dunn, a young up-and-coming fishing guide based out of Sault Ste.
+Marie in the Algoma region of Northern Ontario.
+When Pete and Tyler first talked over the phone, they quickly got onto the fall Bass subject.
+Pete knew of the amazing Smallmouth in the area but was surprised when the topic of Largemouth was introduced.
+Tyler said the St. Mary’s River is loaded with them, and the fall is a great time to target them.

-“Instantly booked into the Fish’n Canada calendar” says Pete!
+“It was instantly booked into the Fish’n Canada calendar,” says Pete.

-Timing is a funny thing, and usually it is bad for our film crew.
-For example, if it has not rained for a month, you can pretty much guarantee it will when our cameras come out.
-On this trip (October 17 & 18) however, we were in full peak Algoma fall colors.
-This normally happens a week or two before our dates.
-We finally catch a break… what a spectacular and unique backdrop for a Largemouth Show.
+Timing is a funny thing and usually it is bad for the Fish’n Canada production crew.
+For example, if it has not rained for a month, you can pretty much guarantee it will when the cameras come out.
+On this trip (October 17 and 18), however, the area was in full peak Algoma fall colours.
+This normally happens a week or two before these scheduled dates.
+Finally, the crew caught a break—what a spectacular backdrop for a Largemouth Show.

-After launching the Princecraft, Tyler suggested that they fish a few different bays that load up well with Largemouth through the summer.
-He knew some great fall transitional areas that the Bass use annually, so it was a great place to start.
+After launching the Princecraft, Tyler suggested they fish a few different bays that load up well with Largemouth through the summer.
+He also knew some great fall transitional areas that the Bass use annually.
+A great place to start.

-In no time the boys were into gorgeous Largemouth.
-Pete caught his first couple of fish on a single blade spinnerbait by working it almost like a jig in 6-8 feet of water.
+In no time, the boys were into gorgeous Largemouth.
+Pete caught his first couple of fish on a single blade spinnerbait by working it almost like a jig in six to eight feet of water.

-The keys to success were weed clumps, as well as rock.
-Those two ingredients always spell MONEY when it comes to Largemouth fishing, and especially in the fall.
+The keys to success were weed clumps and rocks.
+Those two ingredients always spell money when it comes to Largemouth fishing, especially in the fall.

-Although Pete and Tyler did not catch any giants, Adam Vallee, a friend of Tyler’s, as well as a local guide representing Angling Algoma, caught some absolute beasts while scouting around for new guiding and tournament areas.
+Although Pete and Tyler did not catch any giants, Adam Vallee—a friend of Tyler and a local guide representing Angling Algoma—caught some absolute beasts while scouting around for new guiding and tournament areas.

-To end the shoot off, Pete could not resist a shot at the rapids area directly adjacent to the city of Sault Ste.
+To finish the shoot, Pete couldn’t resist a shot at the rapids area directly adjacent to the city of Sault Ste.
 Marie.
-This area is one of Tyler’s favourite to fish, and there is good reason why.
-It’s a world renowned, all round fishery for trout and salmon.
+This area is one of Tyler’s favourites to fish, and there is a good reason why.
+It’s a world-renowned fishery for Trout and Salmon.
 Resident Rainbow and Steelhead, as well as Chinook, Coho, and Atlantic Salmon all frequent this area.
-The beauty of this spot is it is very accessible to anglers.
+The beauty of this spot is that it’s very accessible to anglers.

-For Pete’s last hurrah in the “Soo”, they bombed the Princecraft up the rapids (we should say Tyler did, because Pete more than likely would have crushed the lower unit of the Merc on the first attempt), dropped back in neutral, and cast the insane current looking for fish.
+For Pete’s last hurrah in the “Soo”, they bombed the Princecraft up the rapids (more specifically, Tyler did, because Pete more than likely would have crushed the lower unit of the Merc on the first attempt), dropped back in neutral, and cast into the insane current looking for fish.

 After a few drifts, Pete indeed smacked into a gorgeous little Steelhead that blasted through the water like a speed demon.

-“What a way to end off this shoot” says Pete “catching a Turbo-Steelie in the world-famous St. Mary’s River, right downtown SS Marie, during the peak of fall colours, and of course annihilating an untouched, Largemouth fishery with big Tyler Dunn… that, my friends is the epitome of a great fishing trip!”
+“What a way to end off this shoot,” says Pete.
+“Catching a turbo-steelie in the world-famous St. Mary’s River, right downtown Sault Saint Marie, during the peak of fall colours.
+And, of course, annihilating an untouched Largemouth fishery with big Tyler Dunn.
+That, my friends, is the epitome of a great fishing trip!”

-Our accommodations for the week were at Bruce Bay Cottages and Lighthouse.
-Sounds weird right… a lighthouse???
-Well friends, it may be the most unique place an angler and their families can stay.
+The crew’s accommodations for the week were at Bruce Bay Cottages and Lighthouse.
+Sounds weird, right?
+A lighthouse?
+It may be the most unique place an angler and their families can stay.
 It is perched high atop a point overlooking Lake Huron, and it’s spectacular!
-To describe it here is quite difficult, but as you will see from the availability, if trying to book, it is a tough one to secure.
-You have to check it out!
+To describe it here is quite difficult, but as you will see from the availability, it is a tough one to book.
+You have to check it out, if you can!

-BTW, if the lighthouse is booked, they have an array of cozy cottages on their huge property.
+If the lighthouse is booked, don’t worry.
+They have an array of cozy cottages on their huge property.